Hyper Reading and Speaking in the English Language PART 2: Contraction

-In the first sentence, notice that the words 'Where" and "are" have the same ending sound "rrrr."
+In the first sentence, notice that the words 'Where" and "our" have the same ending sound "rrrr."
 During the delivery, the word "are" is totally dropped only slightly prolonging the 'rrr" sound then proceeding to finish the short sentence.
-So in this sentence, it it actually sound like: "WerUfrom?"
+So in this sentence, it actually sounds like "WerUfrom?"

-The second sentence "I am going to go there" has six words but it will contract to only three chunks while dropping the first word "I" since it is understandable during conversation who is the speaker. "going to" will also contract becoming "gonna" and the last two words will be pronounced fully since they are both important to be clearly heard by the receiver.
-The entire sentence then would sound: "Am gonna go there."
+The second sentence "I am going to go there" has six words but it will contract to only three chunks while dropping the first word "I" since it is understandable during a conversation who is the speaker. "going to" will also contract to become "gonna" and the last two words will be pronounced fully since they are both important to be clearly heard by the receiver.
+The entire sentence than would sound: "Am gonna go there."

 2. I am going to go there. ("Am gonna go there.")

 3. This is a tricky method.
 (Thisasticky method.")

 There are other common ways that contraction is done among words in a sentence.
 The given guide below will be most helpful: